ChrisCummins/msc-thesis/docs/ReadingLog.md

 1. G. Fursin, A. Cohen, M. O. Boyle, O. Temam, and A. P. Method, **“A Practical Method For Quickly Evaluating Program Optimizations,”** High Perform.
 Embed.
 Archit.
 Compil., pp. 29–46, 2005.
+1. K. Flautner, S. Reinhardt, and T. Mudge, **"Automatic performance setting for dynamic voltage scaling,"** in Proceedings of the 7th annual international conference on Mobile computing and networking - MobiCom '01, 2001, pp. 260-271.